Upper Eyelid Surgery – Blepharoplasty

 You will need a driver to take you home after surgery, and someone to care for you that afternoon and evening.

 You will need to have a ride, and someone to care for you that afternoon and evening.

 It is normal to experience soreness, bruising, swelling, tightness, and minor pain for the first few days following surgery.
 These conditions will lessen each day.
 Following blepharoplasty, lubricating eye drops will be prescribed to prevent dryness and protect your eyes.
 Excessive tearing, sensitivity to light, and double vision may be experienced immediately following the procedure.
 The evening after surgery vision will be a little blurry from eye ointment.
 Incisions will be red and visible at first, and eyelids may be puffy and may feel numb for several days.
 Ice packs or cold compresses applied to your eyes can help reduce swelling.
 Stitches will be removed after one week.
 A skin-colored medical tape is then applied over the lateral aspect of the Blepharoplasty incisions to support the incision for another week.

 Most patients take 1 week off from work, but some choose to return to work sooner.

 The final results are usually seen two to three months after the surgery has been performed.
 For the incision to heal it usually takes a couple of months, and most of the visual swelling is usually gone in approximately one month.

-If you would like a complimentary consultation for upper eyelid with the best eyelid surgeon in Phoenix Scottsdale area, please call 480-889-8880 to schedule your appointment.
+If you would like a consultation for the upper eyelid with the best eyelid surgeon in the Phoenix Scottsdale area, please call 480-889-8880 to schedule your appointment.